BouleJaune/dots-files/README.md

 In vi mode, we need to select with v before yanking, and we need to paste with system wide paste.

+### Discord :

+Shortcuts :
+- ctrl + t : open a sorta fzf menu to go to channels
+- esc : scroll to end of conv

 List of packages for the rice: